gallash/nlw-ignite-setup-habits/README.md

 After installed, launch Android SDK from anywhere in the terminal by running `studio.sh`.

+Follow the instructions on installing the device that is going to be used in this development (Pixel 4, 8GB storage).
+When installed, click on 'play'.
+When it's launched and powered on, open a terminal and type in `adb devices`.
+It should appear the virtual device connected to the computer, and its status 'device'.

 #### Tips for when going to production